AndrewJBateman/angular-gauges-realdata/README.md

 # :zap: Angular Gauges Real Data

-* App to display real data using an Angular component wrapper [ng-canvas-gauges](https://www.npmjs.com/package/ng-canvas-gauges) for the open-source Javascript [canvas-gauges](https://canvas-gauges.com/) library.
+* App to display data using an Angular component wrapper [ng-canvas-gauges](https://www.npmjs.com/package/ng-canvas-gauges) for the open-source Javascript [canvas-gauges](https://canvas-gauges.com/) library.

 *** Note: to open web links in a new window use: _ctrl+click on link_**